replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/system-packages.md

 ## System Packages Analyzer

-The `systemPackages` analyzer is used to analyze the collected packages information.
+The `systemPackages` analyzer is used to analyze information about the collected packages.
-For example, the analyzer can check if a certain package is installed or not, if it's greater than or equal to a certain version, in addition to some other details as well.
+For example, the analyzer can check whether a certain package is installed, if the version of a package is greater than or equal to a certain version, and more.
 The analyzer also supports template functions to help customize the outcomes as desired.

-Some of the fields that are accessible using template functions are detailed in the following json object:
+Some of the fields that are accessible using template functions are detailed in the following JSON object:

 ```json
 {